SciProgCentre/visionforge/docs/tutorial.md

 It takes in two values: `radius`, and `name`.
 We bring you to mind that `name` is a general value for all solids, so do not wonder, since all solids need their own identifier.

-As for `radius`, it has `Float` type, and, as you can guess, it sets radius of the sphere, which will be created.
+As for `radius`, it has `Float` type, and, as you can guess, it sets the radius of the sphere which will be created.
    ```kotlin
    sphere(50, name = "sphere") {
         x = 0